onqtam/headjack/docs/why/SYSTEM.md

 > "In the classic of Liji (Book of Rites) there is the famous passage generally called datongpian (Essay on Grand Harmony) which is one of the hallmarks of Chinese civilization.
 The Essay depicts the utopia of the ancients which is a society governed by the most virtuous and capable people.
 There is no unrest, robbery, theft, machination, and people do not need to close their doors when they sleep at night." - [War as the Autoimmune Disease of Humanity: Perspectives on a Theoretical Proposal](https://www.globalpoliticsreview.com/publications/2464-9929_v02_i01_p11.pdf)

 > "Immense financial, natural and human resources are directed at warfare, even though one trivial realization on a mass scale would result in the total cessation of all hostilities.
 This realization is that every Other (the so-called “enemy”) is in actuality a fellow cell, because regardless of the superficial differences these very units comprise the living organism we call humanity.
 The healthy, peaceful, cooperative state of humanity needs to be every responsible human being’s concern." - [War as the Autoimmune Disease of Humanity: Perspectives on a Theoretical Proposal](https://www.globalpoliticsreview.com/publications/2464-9929_v02_i01_p11.pdf)

-> "We say we're the exceptional nation.
-What does that mean?
-That means we make the rules and you're supposed to obey the rules.
-But we don't obey the rules.
-So we say we're for the rules-based order.
-Excuse me the rules-based order was the basis with which we invaded Iraq?
-I don't think so.
-That we occupied Afghanistan?
-I don't think so.
-The US has made a lot of mistakes of unnecessary wars." - [Graham Allison](https://twitter.com/RnaudBertrand/status/1705923432029077764)

-> "It is a bit embarrassing to have been concerned with the human problem all one's life and find at the end that one has no more to offer by way of advice than 'Try to be a little kinder.'" - [Aldous Huxley](https://www.goodreads.com/quotes/9861-it-is-a-bit-embarrassing-to-have-been-concerned-with)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Incentives